-First National Bank (FNB) is an integrated financial service provider which is no stranger to the agricultural sector.
+First National Bank (FNB) is an integrated financial service provider, which is no stranger to the agricultural sector.
 It offers a comprehensive package of financial solutions to its South African agricultural clients.
-It is evident that innovation is the key driver in FNB's business operations, thus clients can be assured that FNB will fulfil their financial needs to the best of the bank's ability; by designing financial solutions which best fit the client's individual circumstances.
+It is evident that innovation is the key driver in FNB's business operations, thus clients can be assured that FNB will fulfil their financial needs to the best of the bank's ability; by designing financial solutions, which best fit the client's individual circumstances.
 The "How can we help you" slogan of FNB is taken far beyond an effortless approach, forming the bank's holistic centre point of its operations and extends to engage in local and rural community development initiatives.
 Due to environmental sustainability, FNB is creating access to finance for the agricultural sector to ensure enterprise development and economic growth collectively.

-• Short term loans (FNB overdraft)
+4.4.1.
+Short term loans (FNB overdraft)

-This option is available to assist with working capital for day-to-day expenses, and is packaged in the form of a current account that is interlinked with an overdraft facility or credit production account.
+This option is available to assist with working capital for day-to-day expenses such as the purchase of seasonal production inputs.
+It is packaged in the form of a current account that is interlinked with an overdraft facility or credit facility.
+There are various benefits associated with this product and can be stated as follows: